wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The variant information format is meant to cover the complete pipeline from building wheels to installing them.
 It includes both information needed to build wheel variants and to install them.
 The information is initially included in project's `pyproject.toml` file, then copied verbatim into `variant.json` in the built wheel.
-From there, it is copied to `*-variants.json` file on the index, where it enables installers to filter and sort supported wheel variants without having to fetch all of them.
+From there, it is copied to `*-variants.json` file on the index, where it enables installers to filter and sort the supported wheel variants without having to fetch all of them.
+This is similar in principle to [PEP 658]( https://peps.python.org/pep-0658/) that enables serving the distribution metadata via an additional URL.

 For project-level configuration, the `pyproject.toml` format was selected as specified in [PEP 518]( https://peps.python.org/pep-0518/), and frequently used for project metadata and tool configuration.
-For wheel-level information, a JSON file is used instead, as a format intended exclusive for machine processing and supported by all Python versions.
+For wheel-level information, a JSON file is used instead, as a format intended exclusively for machine processing and supported by all Python versions.
 The same format is used e.g. in [PEP 770](https://peps.python.org/pep-0770/) that is also included in the `.dist-info` directory.
 For the same reasons, JSON is also used for `*-variants.json` on the index.

-A separate `variant.json` file is used in the `.dist-info` directory in order to minimize the risk of interoperability issues and to make the implementation as simple as possible.
+A separate `variant.json` file is used in the `.dist-info` directory to minimize the risk of interoperability issues and to make the implementation as simple as possible.
 In particular, given different implementations of code responsible for reading and writing `METADATA` and `WHEEL` files in different package managers (some expecting dictionaries, others serialized data), a solution that uses a separate file made providing the data via a single